persteenolsen/pso-gatsby-blog-cms-two/src/posts/2026-07-09-python-fastapi-jwt-reuse-detection-httponly-auth-demo.md

 CI/CD is implemented with VS Code, GitHub, and Vercel Cloud.

 <p><a href="https://github.com/persteenolsen/fastapi-jwt-reuse-detection-httponly" target="_blank">
-The FastAPI Web API on GitHub
+The Web API on GitHub
 </a></p>

 <a href="https://github.com/persteenolsen/vue-fastapi-jwt-reuse-detection-httponly-client" target="_blank">The Vue 3 SPA on GitHub</a>